Of course I’ve watched the last Hobbit movie, and of course I have opinions. ;)

 Oh, sorry.
 I just vomited.
 There’s one thing I can’t get over, and that is their ridiculous love story.

-My point being she’s cool enough as it is and doesn’t need some silly love story to justify her.
+My point is she’s cool enough as it is and doesn’t need some silly love story to justify her.

 It feels like the love story diminishes her, and I hate it.